Posts

 In the proposal setup, you create the basic work package and its critical parameters by adding task scope, deliverables, and start and end dates.
 You can then add child work packages.
 As many work packages can be added to each proposal with as many levels within each work package as needed.

 Costs are created when resources are added, pulling the pre-set rates from the approved contract rate tables.
-You can add markups that can be applied to the entire work breakdown, or only the selected work package or section within the work package, making it very easy to manage.
-Once you have entered quantities against the rates, all the subtotals and totals will be automatically calculated, and you are able to pull this final, 100% accurate work breakdown catalogue into your final proposal document.
+You can add markups to the whole work breakdown or just parts of it, making it easy to manage.
+After entering quantities and rates, the system will calculate subtotals and totals.
+You can then include this accurate work breakdown catalogue in your final proposal document.

 Allocating resources to each work package